patrickfav/id-mask/README.md

 #### Option B: Universally unique identifier (UUIDs)

-A [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) is a 128 bit long identifier (122 bit entropy) and often used in databases because one does not have to worry about squences or duplicates, but can just randomly generate unique ids.
+A [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) is a 128 bit long identifier (122 bit entropy) and often used in databases because one does not have to worry about sequences or duplicates, but can just randomly generate unique ids.
 Java has first level support of [UUIDs](https://docs.oracle.com/javase/7/docs/api/java/util/UUID.html).

 Create a new instance by calling: